 6.00pm - 8.00pm : 31 October : UniSA City West Campus

-We are delighted to bring to you the next in the View From The Top Series entitled 'Identifying and Realising the Benefits of Emerging Sectors - Ageing Well Case Study'.
-Our guest speaker will be Julianne Parkinson - Executive Director, Office of the Economic Development Board.
+The View From The Top Series entitled 'Identifying and Realising the Benefits of Emerging Sectors - Ageing Well Case Study' was held on 31 October 2016.
+Our guest speaker was Julianne Parkinson - Executive Director, Office of the Economic Development Board.

 With over 25 years' experience with global financial and legal consulting firms including Ernst & Young, KPMG and Freehills (now Herbert Smith Freehills), Julianne specialises in strategic planning, business development and change management.
 She is also an alumnus of the UniSA Business School.

-Julianne will share her thoughts on this topic which will cover the journey and learnings of creating a new sector economy on Ageing Well which is consumer driven, industry led and government supported.
+Julianne shared her thoughts on this topic which will cover the journey and learnings of creating a new sector economy on Ageing Well which is consumer driven, industry led and government supported.

 The 12 Powers of a Marketing Leader